Why Should I Apply for U.S. Citizenship? Green Card Vs. Citizenship

 Conclusion

-As this article explains, there are some differences between being a U.S. citizen and being a lawful permanent resident.
+As this article explains, the answer to the question is green card a citizenship is no, and there are significant differences between being a U.S. citizen and being a lawful permanent resident.
 Some of these differences are quite significant.
 If you have any questions about going through the process to become a naturalized U.S. citizen, you may contact me directly.

 My name is Michael Ashoori and I’m a U.S. immigration lawyer and the founder of Ashoori Law.
 As an immigration lawyer, I help families, professionals, investors, and entrepreneurs get visas, green cards, and citizenship to the United States.
 If you have any questions, feel free to call, text, or WhatsApp message my team at +1-818-741-1117.
 Or you may request a free consultation by clicking this link.